They’re more than just practical! Check out the surprising history of pockets, here below

-If you look at women’s fashion from the era, for example, you’d doubt there were any pockets in women’s clothing whatsoever – and that’s because rather than being built into their clothes, they were usually worn underneath their petticoats.
-Getting into them was quite a mission – and what was in them was quite unexpected.
+If you look at women’s fashion from the era, for example, you’d doubt there were any pockets in women’s clothing whatsoever.
+And that’s because rather than being built into their clothes, they were usually worn underneath their petticoats.
+Getting into them was quite a mission.
+And what was in them was quite unexpected.

-It may sound kind of dull at first glance – but the history of pockets is actually pretty surprising!
+It may sound kind of dull at first glance.
+But the history of pockets is actually pretty surprising!

 The Surprising History Of Pockets

-You’d start with your shift, and your garters and stockings, and maybe some bloomers – essentially long pants that acted as underwear (these were not so popular though, because having to pull them down made toilet stuff harder).
+You’d start with your shift, and your garters and stockings, and maybe some bloomers.
+Essentially, these were long pants that acted as underwear.
+(They weren’t so popular though.
+Why?
+Having to pull them down made toilet stuff harder!)